Hero Background

 3) Appliances and equipment: choose efficiency where it matters

-If you are replacing kitchen appliances or laundry equipment, prioritize performance-per-watt, long-term reliability, and right-sizing (bigger is not always better).
+If you’re replacing kitchen appliances or laundry equipment, prioritize performance-per-watt, long-term reliability, and right-sizing (bigger is not always better).
 Efficient appliances reduce energy use, but they also reduce heat output—helpful in warm months.

 Materials: Smarter Surfaces, Lower Waste, Longer Life

 Sustainable materials are not only about “natural” materials—durability, repairability, and responsible sourcing matter just as much.
-The best material choice is one that looks good, performs well, and does not need to be replaced prematurely.
+The best material choice is one that looks good, performs well, and doesn’t need to be replaced prematurely.

 1) Choose durable finishes where wear is highest